pinganyao/musical-metrics/README.md

 Musical Metrics isn't only a useful tool for testing players' hearing ability, but also a great method of ear-training, all while having fun, whether that's competing with friends and family, or going against other musicians.

+You can enjoy the full game experience at [musicalmetrics.xyz](url).